bimobject/docs/docs/documentation/__partials/saving-and-publishing.md

 An _internal enitity_ means that it can only be accessed within your own company and team.

-An _external entity_ means that it can be accessed by other companies connected to Eando X. This is most often used when you are a supplier and want your customers to be able to access your components.
+An _external entity_ means that it can be accessed by other companies connected to EandoX.
+This is most often used when you are a supplier and want your customers to be able to access your components.

 :::